Here is a portion of John Piper’s article at Desiring God: Deny Yourself for Greater Delight.

-There will always be something else we could deny for the the sake of Christ.
-If our salvation depends on this then let us make an order that makes the Jesuits look like the cub scouts!
+There will always be something else we could deny for the sake of Christ.
+If our salvation depends on this then let us make a religious order that makes the Jesuits look like the cub scouts!

 The problem with Piper’s understanding about denial is that it is merely something a Pharisee can do.
 In order to come after Jesus we need a denial that a Pharisee does not do!

 Piper’s view creates confusion, by recklessly subjecting the hearer to the most vague understanding imaginable.
 Say hello to the bondage of Pharisiacal legalism, in which we never obtain peace and joy.
 There is nothing new under the sun, especially when it comes to doctrinal error.

 There is a reason why men teach such things.
 By putting people under burdening error the hearers become dependent upon false teachers and will seek them out for the false fulfillment of such errors.
 As Paul warned, ‘They eagerly seek you, not commendably, but they wish to shut you out so that you will seek them.’
 [Galatians 4:17].